From Gondwana to Laurasia

 The 6th International Palaeontological Congress

-After Sydney in 2002, Beijing in 2006, London in 2010, Mendoza in 2014 and Paris in 2018, Thailand will organise the next International Palaeontological Congress in November 2022.
-Our country is ready and prepared to receive all palaeontologists in Khon Kaen for the conference and in all the kingdom’s territories for the fieldtrips.
+After Sydney in 2002, Beijing in 2006, London in 2010, Mendoza in 2014 and Paris in 2018, Thailand will host the next International Palaeontological Congress in November 2022.
+Our country is ready and prepared to receive all palaeontologists in Khon Kaen, for the conference and in all the kingdom’s territories for the fieldtrips.

 Khon Kaen province is near the centre of palaeontological activity in Thailand and is home to important museums and palaeontological sites.
-Nearby Khon Kaen, are flourishing palaeontological schools, museums and sites in Nakhon Ratchasima (Khorat), Mahasarakham and Kalasin run by the Department of Mineral Resources and by universities.
+Nearby Khon Kaen, are flourishing palaeontological schools, museums and sites in Nakhon Ratchasima (Khorat), Mahasarakham and Kalasin managed by the Department of Mineral Resources and by

 • Mahasarakham University, Mahasarakham (MSU)

 • Royal Thai Department of Mineral Resources (DMR)

 Credit : Sirindhorn Museum